hacker3983/pyrit-installer/README.md

 * added install.sh script to make it easier for people
 * much faster installation
 * Install.sh now warns you if you don't run it as root
+* Uninstall.sh used to remove some dependences used for installation of pyrit.
 * Automates more things for the user
 * video coming soon proof of concept